brwilkinson/AzureDeploymentFramework/docs/RBAC_RoleAssignments.md

 Example of a user assigned identiy role assignment defintion, that allow for cross referencing to other scopes E.g. tenant, subscription, Prefix (region) or App (tenant)

+- Only the Name is required, will create role assignment in current scope.

 ```json
         "uaiInfo": [
           {